 Recalling The Many Collaborations Of Bassist Rob Wasserman

 Throughout his career bassist Rob Wasserman shared the live stage and recording studio with an impressive array of equally talented musicians.
-Perhaps best known for his work with Grateful Dead guitarist Bob Weir in RatDog and the pair’s duo project, Wasserman – who passed away one year ago today at age 64 – also worked with the likes of David Grisman, Lou Reed, Van Morrison, Santana, Aaron Neville, Metallica, Elvis Costello and many others.
+Perhaps best known for his work with Grateful Dead guitarist Bob Weir in RatDog and the pair’s duo project, Wasserman – who passed away four ago today at age 64 – also worked with the likes of David Grisman, Lou Reed, Van Morrison, Santana, Aaron Neville, Metallica, Elvis Costello and many others.
 In remembrance of the highly respected master bassist, below is a collection of videos of Rob performing in a variety of settings with a diverse cast of musicians.